-All circulated quarters from 1965 to the present date are only worth 25 cents, with one exception.
-A few people were asking about bicentennial quarters.
-The silver clad bicentennials are the exception — and they’re worth about $4 in mint state condition.
+All circulated quarters from 1965 to the present date are only worth 25 cents — with one exception.
+Silver clad bicentennial quarters are worth about $4 in mint state condition.

 It’s interesting though that the “drummer boy” on the reverse was also chosen by holding a contest.
 The winning design was submitted by Jack L. Ahr.
 The dual-dated coin was struck in 1975 and 1976.

 NOTE: The prices listed above are for coins in EF (extra fine) condition.
 If you have one of these uncommon varieties, I suggest that you have it graded by a 3rd party grading service, such as NGC to better determine the value of your coin.
 If your coin is a lower grade, it will be worth considerably less, and if it’s a higher grade it could be worth considerably more.
-You could also have a local coin dealer give you an idea — as long as he/she is not trying to swindle you out of the coin.
+You could also have a local coin dealer give you an idea.

-To finish off the list, quarters between 1935-1932 are worth a little bit more — anywhere between $7 to $20, depending on the grade.
-There are also 3 exceptions to this, as well:
+To finish off the list, quarters between 1935-1932 are worth more — between 7 to $20, depending on the grade.
+But there are 3 exceptions to this, as well:

-The last 2 coins to mention, the 1932 S and the 1932 D, are generally the most sought after specimens of the Washington quarter due to such low mintage:
+The last 2 coins to mention, the 1932 S quarter and the 1932 D quarter, are generally the most sought after specimens of the Washington quarter — due to such low mintage:

 See what the more expensive 1932 D quarter looks like.

 That about wraps it up for info you need to know about Washington quarters.

 Hopefully you’ve enjoyed reading the history behind the coin and maybe you have a quarter that’s worth more than 25 cents!